h2non/nar/README.md

 ## About

 **nar** is a simple application packager utility for [node.js](http://nodejs.org)

+Using nar you can easily create self-contained node.js applications that are ready-to-ship-and-run

 It provides built-in support for creating, extracting and running applications easily through a featured [command-line interface](#command-line-interface)